 All images (c) 2018 What Next: Behind Roo’s Ruse, div.
 Rapture Practice!
 Publications, Invaluable Beauty 1/18/2018

 Have I mentioned how I adore the weather in this region?
 Even when the triple-digit weather arrives, memories of summers in Phoenix, Arizona and the bitter-cold winters in Chicago-land remind me this climate is like a walk in the park.
 Besides, here the extremes of both intense heat or cold only last weeks and usually include milder parentheses.

 As temperatures rose I noticed how the livestock and plants all cope in their individual ways.
 The horses and the steer all developed a new appreciation for early mornings and the sprinklers in the early evenings.

 The chickens are mostly still much of the day and are laying about 50% less than they do in cooler temps.
-They only get excited when humans approach in anticipation of fresh offerings from the garden and the kitchens.
+They only get excited in anticipation of fresh offerings from the garden and the kitchens when humans approach.
 We’ll see what impact a chicken tractor has soon.

 To the east around the lawns the rose, begonia, nasturtium, snapdragon and hydrangea blossoms suddenly grow, mature and wilt astoundingly faster than usual.

 Highlights of last evening’s walk included a trio of fledglings enjoying the cool concrete of the shaded patio while the flora also recover from the day’s heat.
 That was until giant, wingless beings arrived making the strangest chirping ever.
 I’m sure they were relieved after we moved indoors to listen to their chirps.
 We were also glad to hear they remembered how to fly back to their nests – safe from cats lurking nearby.